 If we adopt a mindset that says everything we do and try is bound to fail it quickly becomes self-fulfilling.
 Yet just a little change in this mental bias can make for a very positive change.
 If we can only agree that some things work out and others don’t, the shift towards optimism has already taken place and it opens the door to so much potential.

 Pessimists see the worst and expect the worst in pretty much everything.
-A pessimist can see the cloud in the silver lining!
+A pessimist can see a cloud in the silver lining!

 Experiment with saying positive things.
 You know you’ve become a real pessimist if this feels odd.
 But keep experimenting and keep practicing.
 The more you do it, the easier it becomes and the better you start to feel.
 You may also be surprised to find how you are lifting the spirits of people around you.
 It’s a win-win situation.